 ...“There is nothing in the [school brochures] about incarnating children’s souls,” says a Waldorf parent-turned-critic in British Columbia who requests anonymity due to pending legal action with a local Waldorf school.
 “How many parents even know that Waldorf teachers study Steiner’s occultism in order to teach at a Waldorf?” [http://www.religionnewsblog.com/1213]

 Steiner said that gods such as Zeus and Odin really exist.

-Waldorf students are usually not taught this,
+Waldorf students are usually not taught this, in so many words,

 but they usually are told many, many tales about such gods.